-At 31 December 2020, trade receivables of the Group amounted to approximately NTD307 million.
-Loss allowance of approximately NTD3.4 million was recorded.
+At 31 December 2021, trade receivables of the Group amounted to approximately NTD205 million.
+Loss allowance of approximately NTD10.4 million was recorded.

-The expected credit loss model involved management's estimate of the lifetime expected credit loss to be incurred, which is estimated by taking into account various factors including the credit loss experience, ageing of overdue receivables, customers' repayment history and the ability of the customers in fulfilling their repayment obligation, as well as the current condition and forward looking information.
+The ECL model involved management's estimate of the lifetime expected credit loss to be incurred, which is estimated by taking into account various factors including the credit loss experience, ageing of overdue receivables, customers' repayment history and the ability of the customers in fulfilling their repayment obligation, as well as the current condition and forward looking information.
 Such estimation involved a significant degree of management judgement.